Subscribe To This Site

 Method

-Measure one cup of brown rice into a heavy bottomed pan.
-Add 2 and 1/2 cups of boiling water.
 Turn the heat on high and stir in the water thoroughly.
 A wooden spoon is ideal for this - or a chopstick.

 Keep the rice simmering with the lid on until all the water is absorbed.
 With some pans you may need to keep the lid ajar to stop the whole lot boiling over.
-Simmer for about 20 - 30 minutes and check the condition of the rice ocassionally.
+Simmer for about 20 - 30 minutes and check the condition of the rice occasionally.

 Switch off the heat and the rice should be perfectly ready to serve - fluffy and delicious.